Blue Ridge Savings Bank murders: Suspects

-Emmerson Wright a 39-year-old convicted felon from Beech Island, South Carolina.
+Emmerson Wright, a 39-year-old convicted felon from Beech Island, South Carolina was considered a possible suspect in the case.
 Wright also went by Ernest Wright and Akim Johnson.
-Wright had an extensive criminal record in both Georgia and South Carolina from 1985 to 2002, in Georgia he was convicted of eluding an officer in 1985, aggravated assault on police in 1987, receiving stolen property in 1994 and burglary in 2002.
-In South Carolina he was convicted for driving with a suspended license and in 1990 he was charged for unlawful carrying of a firearm.
-On 1 May 2003 Wright stole a red Oldsmobile Alero from Avis Rental near the bank 15 days before the murders, he also used a .40 caliber Glock handgun in several robberies in Georgia from 2003 to 2005.
-The Alero was recovered in October 2004 after a police chase in Eastman, Georgia, this time he was responsible for dozens of robberies in Georgia mainly in Atlanta and Augusta.
-On 2 August 2005 Wright got into another police chase in Eatonton, Georgia, police attempted to pull Wright over, but when he ended up crashing the car he was driving he shot himself in the head.
-While a lot of people believe Wright had committed the murders there was no actual physical evidence that linked him to the crime.
+Wright had an extensive criminal record in both Georgia and South Carolina from 1985 to 2002.
+In Georgia, he was convicted of eluding an officer in 1985, aggravated assault on police in 1987, receiving stolen property in 1994, and burglary in 2002.
+In South Carolina, he was convicted of driving with a suspended license and was charged with unlawful carrying of a firearm in 1990.
+On May 1, 2003, Wright stole a red Oldsmobile Alero from Avis Rental near the Blue Ridge Savings Bank, only fifteen days before the murders occurred.
+He also used a .40 caliber Glock handgun in several robberies in Georgia from 2003 to 2005.
+The Alero was recovered in October 2004 after a police chase in Eastman, Georgia.
+Wright was responsible for dozens of robberies in Georgia, mainly in Atlanta and Augusta.
+On August 2, 2005, Wright got into another police chase in Eatonton.
+Police attempted to pull Wright over, but when he ended up crashing the car he was driving, he fatally shot himself in the head.
+While many believe Wright committed the murders, there was no actual physical evidence that linked him to the crime.

-Todd Kohlhepp who was a serial killer and was active in the area at the time, and had matched some of the descriptions in the police sketch released by the Greer Police Department, people also made parallels between the Blue Ridge murders and the Superbike Motorsports murders.
+Todd Kohlhepp, a serial killer who was active in the area at the time, was also considered a suspect.
+Kohlhepp matched some of the physical descriptions of the suspect in the police sketches released by the Greer Police Department.
+Parallels were also made between the Blue Ridge murders and the Superbike Motorsports murders, the latter being a crime committed by Kohlhepp.

-Lennell Dyches a 34-year-old janitor and felon from, was responsible for 17 known bank robberies across South Carolina from April 2000 to January 2006.
-He was known for wearing outlandish outfits during the robberies, during his final robbery at the Greenwich Credit Union he wore a bright pink dress.
-Throughout the string of robberies no one was injured.
-He was questioned for possible involvement in the murders but was ultimately cleared after he had an alibi.
+Lennell Dyches, a 34-year-old janitor and felon, was also considered a suspect.
+Dyches was responsible for seventeen known bank robberies across South Carolina from April 2000 to January 2006.
+He was known for wearing outlandish outfits during the robberies.
+During his final robbery at the Greenwich Credit Union, he wore a bright pink dress.
+However, throughout his string of robberies, no one was ever injured.
+Dyches was questioned for possible involvement in the murders but was ultimately cleared after he had an alibi.

-Jose Sandoval, Jorge Galindo and Fernando "Erick" Vela were investigated for possible involvement in the Blue Ridge Bank murders.
-As they committed a similar crime in which they had murdered five people in at a U.S. Bank in Norfolk, Nebraska.
-However the investigation was short as the men were already imprisoned for the shooting which was on 26 September 2002.
+Jose Sandoval, Jorge Galindo, and Fernando "Erick" Vela, a group of armed robbers, were investigated for possible involvement in the Blue Ridge Bank murders.
+The trio had committed a similar crime, known as the Norfolk bank murders, in which they murdered five people at a U.S. Bank in Norfolk, Nebraska.
+However, the Norfolk bank murders occurred in 2002, and all three men were already imprisoned for the crime prior to the Blue Ridge Savings Bank murders.
+The crimes were somewhat similar, and police wondered if there was a potential connection.
+Despite an investigation, no connection was found.